Forging historical links with original Bond style

 Brothers James and Henry Deakin are the seventh generation of the family to manage Deakin & Francis, and their unrivalled knowledge, together with an extensive reference archive of period jewellery, proved invaluable in the process of developing an authentic reproduction.

 The Deakin & Francis X Sinclair cufflinks are available in both Sterling Silver and Rose Gold-Plated Sterling Silver.
 The engine-turned square cushion with rounded corners is chain-linked to the distinctive torpedo shaped bar.
-Together with a co-ordinating tie-slide and money clip, they are a handsome addition to any gentleman's wardrobe... no matter which way round they are worn.
+Together with a co-ordinating tie-slide, they are a handsome addition to any gentleman's wardrobe... no matter which way round they are worn.

 Click here to view products.